Basic example message queues reader and writer

 Let us answer few basic questions in this message queues

-do in this context?
+What does mq_open do in this context?

 See Answer

-is used to open or create a message queue.
+mq_open is used to open or create a message queue.

-It creates a new message queue or opens an existing one identified by queue_name
+It creates a new message queue or opens an existing one identified by queue_name.

-Why use O_CREAT | O_RDWR
+Why use O_CREAT | O_RDWR as flags?

 See Answer

-ensures the creation of the message queue if it does not exist, and
+O_CREAT ensures the creation of the message queue if it does not exist, and

-grants read and write access to the message queue.
+O_RDWR grants read and write access to the message queue.

-What is the significance of the 0666
+What is the significance of the 0666 permission parameter?

 See Answer